Transposition of the great arteries

 Overview

-In transposition of the great arteries, the position of the two main arteries carrying blood out of the heart are switched: the pulmonary artery is joined to the left ventricle, and the aorta to the right ventricle.
+In transposition of the great arteries (TGA), the position of the two main arteries carrying blood out of the heart are switched: the pulmonary artery is joined to the left ventricle, and the aorta to the right ventricle.
 The condition can be diagnosed during ultrasound in both the antenatal and postnatal period.
+It is incompatible with life without a shunt to allow blood mixing (such as a patent ductus arteriosus or a ventricular septal defect).
+Most cases are of unknown cause.

 Clinical features